Steele's Gulf Auto Repair, The Best Truck and Car Repair Service in Newtown

-Get top-notch auto repair services today at Rick Steele's Gulf Auto Service.
+Get top-notch auto repair services today at Steele's Gulf Auto Repair.
 From AC repair to transmission services, our goal is to offer expert auto repairs at an affordable price.
 We are conveniently located near you in Newtown.
 Come by our shop at 695 Newtown Yardley Rd or call today to schedule an appointment at 215-968-5200.

 Quick and Trouble-Free